Dresovense/orange3-textable/docs/doc/widgets/preprocess.rst

 Warnings
 ~~~~~~~~

-*No label was provided.*
-    A label must be entered in the **Output segmentation label** field in
-    order for computation and data emission to proceed.

 *Settings were* (or *Input has*) *changed, please click 'Send' when ready.*
     Settings and/or input have changed but the **Send automatically** checkbox